monitoringartist/docker-killer/README.md

   -v /:/rootfs \
   --oom-kill-disable \
   monitoringartist/docker-killer \
   kernelpanic
 ```

 Solution: Don't run any Docker images, which can cause kernel panic.

+## cpubomb

-* `cpubomb` - it will try to 100% utilize all CPUs
+It will 100% utilize all CPUs.

 ```
 docker run \